Skip to content

 Laxminath Temple is one of the oldest temples in Bikaner.
 It is said that Rao Bika, the founder of Bikaner himself offered prayers here.
 The most exquisite artwork inside the temple besides the shrines is the doorway which is embellished in silver work.
 Photography is not allowed inside the premises.

-Top Indian Couple Blog by Nisha Jha and Vasudevan R - Places to Visit in Bikaner
+Top Indian Couple Blog by Nisha Jha and Vasudevan R - Top 15 Things to do in Bikaner

 Weapons at Prachina Museum